-Background Information: The effects of the Bear Grub VMP on greenhouse gas emissions, carbon storage, and climate change were not analyzed in detail because, regardless of project-specific or site-specific information, there would be no potential for reasonably foreseeable significant effects of the Proposed Action beyond those disclosed in the 2016 PRMP/FEIS.
+Background Information: The effects of the Bear Grub VMP on greenhouse gas emissions, carbon storage, and climate change were not analyzed in detail because, regardless of project-specific or site-

 Rationale: The effects of the alternatives contained within the Bear grub VMP on carbon storage and greenhouse gas emissions tiers to the analysis in the 2016 PRMP/FEIS.
 As described below, the alternatives are consistent with the RMP.
 The alternatives are not expected to have significant effects beyond those already analyzed in the 2016 PRMP/FEIS.
-While analysis of the project-specific and site-specific conditions could give greater specificity to the analysis in the 2016 PRMP/FEIS, there is no potential for reasonably foreseeable significant effects of the alternatives beyond those disclosed in the 2016 PRMP/FEIS addressed the effects on carbon storage and greenhouse gas emissions of implementing the entire program of work associated with forest management and other activities based on high quality and detailed information (2016 PRMP/FEIS, pp. 165-180 and 1295-1304).
+While analysis of the project-specific and site-specific conditions could give greater specificity to the analysis in the 2016 PRMP/FEIS, there is no potential for reasonably foreseeable significant effects of the alternatives beyond those disclosed in the 2016 PRMP/FEIS.
+The analysis in the 2016 PRMP/FEIS addressed the effects on carbon storage and greenhouse gas emissions of implementing the entire program of work associated with forest management and other activities based on high quality and detailed information (2016 PRMP/FEIS, pp. 165-180 and 1295-1304).
 The information available on project-specific and site-specific conditions, while more specific, is not fundamentally different from the information used in the 2016 PRMP/FEIS analysis of effects on carbon storage and greenhouse gas emissions, and thus cannot reveal any fundamentally different effects than that broader analysis.